vcatalano/py-authorize/docs/transaction.rst

 --------

-In order to finalize a previously authorized transaction, you must call the ``settle`` method on the transaction ID.
+In order to finalize a previously authorized transaction, you must call the ``settle`` method with the transaction ID.
 When settling a transaction, the amount for the transaction can be changed as long as it is less than the original authorized amount.